What I need to do......

 - Correspond with your host institution ISEP coordinator

-- Arrange travel to Juneau, arriving two days before Housing Move-In
+- Arrange travel to Juneau, arriving one day before the official Housing Move-In date

 - Check at the UAS Housing Lodge and obtain bedding package (sheets, blanket and pillow)